GetStream/stream-chat-swift/docusaurus/docs/iOS/client/push-notifications.md

 Note that the App Group is turned into red when you didn’t add it to your App Identifier yet.
 You can do this by logging into your account at https://developer.apple.com/account/resources/identifiers

 Make sure to use the same group for both targets (app and extension).
-When you have both configured, you need to adjust your `ChatClient` setup code and add this to the config object:
+When you have both configured, you need to adjust your `ChatClient` setup code and add this to the configuration object:

 ```swift
 var config = ChatClientConfig(apiKey: .init("<# Your API Key Here #>"))